-Identity Cloaker is primarily a security product but offers both proxy and VPN modes for accessing BBC Iplayer, Hulu and all media sites.
-They have loads of US and even more UK based servers so if you want to watch the BBC Iplayer service then it’s probably your best option.
+Identity Cloaker is definitely, primarily a security product but offers both proxy and VPN modes for accessing BBC Iplayer, Hulu and all media sites.
+They have loads of US proxy servers and even more UK based ones so if you want to watch the BBC Iplayer service then it’s probably your best option.
 They do have lots of servers in the France, Germany, Australia, Canada and throughout Europe as well though.
 They also don’t automatically renew your subscription either which I like.

 Overplay is another great little company, I like their connection software which is easy to use.
 Lots of US servers included in the standard subscription.
 They also have the widest selection of servers although perhaps many won’t use most of them.
 If you need a server in somewhere unusual they are most likely to have them.
 The support staff know their stuff and are very helpful.